AvoCloud-net/SafeText/README.md

 # SafeText
 #### Developed by Red_Wolf2467

-SafeText is a program that hosts an API server.
-With this API, messages are checked for so-called badwords using a Levenshtein.
+SafeText is an API server that checks texts for so-called bad words.
+SafeText is being actively developed and is used by our DiscordBot Baxi and our Minecraft plugin AvoFilter.
+SafeText works with the help of the Levenstein, the results of which are made available by the API.

 ## Set up